givani30/BellmanFilterDFSV/memory-bank/systemPatterns.md

 * **Filter Comparison:** Tests often compare outputs of different filter implementations or optimized vs. non-optimized versions (e.g., `tests/test_bellman_unified.py`).
 * **Profiling Scripts:** Dedicated scripts (`scripts/profile_*.py`, `scripts/benchmark_*.py`) used to measure performance and identify bottlenecks.
 * **Runtime Error Debugging:** Use `equinox.error_if` to add runtime checks for conditions like NaN/Inf within JIT-compiled functions.
 Running the code with the environment variable `EQX_ON_ERROR=breakpoint` will then trigger the debugger precisely where the check fails, aiding in pinpointing errors that occur during gradient calculations or within JITted filter steps (Identified [04-04-2025 15:25:00]).

+* **JIT Static vs Traced Values:** When using JAX transformations like `@eqx.filter_jit`, ensure that values used to define computation graph structure (e.g., loop bounds, shapes for `jnp.arange`, dimensions for indexing) are static (known at compile time) or marked as static arguments.
+Using traced values (derived from function arguments that are JAX arrays/pytrees) for these purposes can lead to `ConcretizationTypeError` or `NonConcreteBooleanIndexError`.
+Vectorized operations often avoid these issues compared to explicit loops or conditional logic based on traced values.
+(Noted [11-04-2025 16:23:11])